RolandWarburton/dotfiles/README.md

 ```

 Pairs with [rolandwarburton/ansible-configs](https://github.com/RolandWarburton/ansible-configs)
-for configuring a system from scratch.
+to configure a system from scratch.